slothsoft/random-framework/README.md

 </dependency>
 ```

-For other build tools and the JAR take a look at [Maven Central](https://search.maven.org/artifact/de.slothsoft.random/random/2.0.0/jar).
+For other build tools and the JAR take a look at [Maven Central](https://search.maven.org/artifact/de.slothsoft.random/random/2.0.0/jar) or the [MVN Repository](https://mvnrepository.com/artifact/de.slothsoft.random/random).

 ### Using the Framework